Instrument Lending

 11th Street Mountain Dulcimer Practice

 The 11th Street Mountain Dulcimers practice is usually on the third Friday of the month at 2 p.m. at the Bay County Public Library.
-The first 1/2 hour will be a beginner song and introduction for new dulcimer players.
 Spare instruments are available.
-The rest is a regular practice where anyone new is welcome to stay.
-The class is hybrid in person in the Youth Services Program Room and through Zoom.
-Email sburris@nwrls.com for the PDF of songs and Zoom invitation.
+The class meets in the Youth Services Program Room.
+Email sburris@nwrls.com for the PDF of songs.

 The Ukulele Orchestra of St. Andrews made a $10,000 donation in December 2018 to enhance music programming.
 Thank you UOSA for supporting music appreciation and education in our communities!